microsoft/onnxruntime/docs/execution_providers/MKL-DNN-Subgraphs.md

       .
       .
 ```
-In CreatePrimitives method, we iterate MklDnnNodes and creates MklDnnKernel objects and add MKL-DNN primitive to a vector.
+In CreatePrimitives method, we iterate MklDnnNodes and creates MklDnnKernel objects and add DNNL primitive to a vector.
 It also reads attributes.
 This is done only once, at first iteration.

 ```
 SubgraphPrimitve::Compute()